New to estate planning? Here's the simple version

 Revocable Trust

-A legal document that allows individuals to continue to own and control their property while they are alive, then transfer it to whoever they want after they die.
-A revocable trust gives the grantor the right to terminate, revoke, modify, or amend the trust while they are still alive.
+A trust that lets the grantor continue to own and control their property during their lifetime, and to terminate, revoke, modify, or amend the trust while they are alive.

 Irrevocable Trust